nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

-**Use case: UC02 - Edit details of a person**
+**Use case: UC02 - Edit details of a employee**

 **MSS**

-1. User requests to list persons.
+1. User requests to list employees.
-2. Coydir shows a list of persons.
+2. Coydir shows a list of employees.
-3. User requests to edit a specific person in the list.
+3. User requests to edit a specific employee in the list.
 4. Coydir replaces the data of the employee based on the user's specified inputs.

    Use case ends.